Future of Broadway - Prospero Place

 Towards the end of 2016 we launched Stratford 2035 – Making it Real, which was an integrated approach to Stratford’s long term future.
 This included the Future of Broadway project, focusing on the revitalisation of Prospero Place and Broadway.

 Over subsequent years, the project has changed in scope due to changes in land use in the area, such as the demolition of the ANZ bank and land next to Prospero Place becoming available.
 More recently, concept plans have been drawn up to determine the best use of Prospero Place and surrounding town centre areas.
 We're now at the stage of bringing the concept plans for Prospero Place to life through detailed designs that reflect the changes in the way that the space is used by our community.
-We aim to start physical works later this year.
+We aim to start physical works during the 2025/26 summer months.

 We're really excited about getting to work on improving Prospero Place and hope you are too!